-Your pre-surgery visit by the anaesthetist
+Your pre-surgery visit by the Anaesthetic Doctor

-- After you come into hospital, the anaesthetist will come to see you and ask you questions about:
+- After your admission to hospital, the anaesthetist will come to see you and ask you questions about:

 - your general health and fitness;

 - any serious illnesses you have had;

 - o any problems with previous anaesthetics;

-- o medicines you are taking;
+- medicines you are taking;

 - allergies you have;

-- o chest pain;
+- chest pain;

 - shortness of breath;

-- o heartburn;

-- $\circ$ problems with moving your neck or opening your mouth; and

-- o any loose teeth, caps, crowns or bridges.

-- Your anaesthetist will discuss with you the different methods of anaesthesia they can use.
-After talking about the benefits, risks and your preferences, you can then decide together what is best for you.
+- o heartburn; - \circ problems with moving your neck or opening your mouth; and - o any loose teeth, caps, crowns or bridges. - Your anaesthetist will discuss with you the different methods of anaesthesia they can use.
+After talking about the benefits, risks and your preferences, you can then decide together what is best for you. - Also, before your operation a member of the theatre nursing staff may visit you.
+He or she will be able to answer any questions you may have about what to expect when you go to theatre.